pinobatch/action53/docs/file_system.md

 Title screen
 -------------
-This is the "sb53" format also used in the NES port of 240p Test Suite.
+This is similar to the "sb53" format also used in the NES port of 240p Test Suite, except that PB53 is replaced with Donut.

 * 1 byte: Number of distinct tiles, with $00 meaning 256
-* Variable: PB53 compressed tile data
+* Variable: Donut compressed tile data
-* Variable: PB53 compressed nametable; decompresses to 960
-  bytes of tilemap and 64 bytes of color attributes
+* Variable: Donut compressed nametable; decompresses to 960 bytes of tilemap and 64 bytes of color attributes
 * 16 bytes: Palette